kiran-sumant/ObsidianKM/Journals/Mid-year Oral Presentation.md

 - Medical science students in similar/adjacent fields, + supervisors.
 - ==No need to over-de-technicalisation==, but need to identify niche etymology that'll need to be expanded on.
+- w/ complex visual presentation, use highlighting to focus visual of audience.

+***be confident in your slides***. avoid excessive text. avoid mixing photos and text.